Strategic cropping land

 To view the SCL trigger map through MinesOnlineMaps, click on Map Layers at the bottom left of the screen.
 Click on the plus (+) sign beside Constrained Lands to expand the layer, then check the box next to Strategic Cropping.

-GIS data is available free from the Queensland Government Information Service (QGIS).
-To find the datasets, enter the following in section 2 Type of data at the bottom of the page:
+GIS data is available free from the Queensland Spatial Catalogue (QSpatial).
+To find the datasets, enter strategic cropping land in the search box at the left of the page.

-From the files displayed, select the ones you want to download by checking Add to cart, then select the format of the data.
-Follow the prompts to access the data.
-Once you have completed the check-out prompts you will be emailed a link that will allow you to download.
+From the files displayed, select the ones you want to download by checking Download dataset, then select the format of the data and add your email address.
+Once you have completed the check-out prompts you will be emailed a link that will allow you to download the data.

-Note: If you are applying for a regional interest development approval under the new RPI Act, you do not need to apply to amend the strategic cropping land trigger map.
+If you are applying for a regional interest development approval under the new RPI Act, and addressing required outcome 1 for the strategic cropping area (whether the proposed land meets the 8 soil criteria), you do not need to apply to amend the strategic cropping land trigger map.